guanqun-yang/wordpress/_posts/2020-09-01-research-questions.md

     A somehow related problem called Doc2Query has been studied before; the difference is that these previous works use Doc2Query as a data augmentation (it is called document expansion in the IR community) approach.

     With the `vec2text`, it may be possible to search for the best query in the embedding space using approaches like Projected Gradient Descent (PGD).

+- Geometry of Embeddings and its Implication for Text Generation

+    This is based on the hypothesis that there exists certain relation between the geometry of embedding space and semantic meaning of each point in that space.
+For example, sampling a convex set leads to sentences that have similar high-level specifications.

+    Many recent works show that text embeddings may be anisotropic: directions of word vectors are not evenly distributed across space but rater concentrated in a narrow cone; this peculiarity may not be related to performance [7].

 # References